 The Best Cash-Back Credit Card for Bankruptcy Filers

-With no annual fee and 2% cash back at gas stations and restaurants (on up to $1,000 in combined purchases each quarter - plus, unlimited 1% cash back on all other purchases), the Discover it® Secured is one of the best cards for bankruptcy filers.
+With $0 annual fee and the ability to earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically, the Discover it® Secured is one of the best cards for bankruptcy filers.
 Not only does it provide you with your FICO Credit Score for free each month, so you can track your progress toward rebuilding your credit, but it will also double your cash back at the end of your first year.
 Like most secured credit cards, you'll have to supply a security deposit up front to open your account.
 Discover will monitor your account, and if you pay your balance off on time each month, for 8 months, they may refund your deposit and upgrade you to an unsecured account.

 The Best Low-Deposit Credit Card for Bankruptcy Filers

-Like the Discover it® Secured, the Capital One® Secured Mastercard® requires you to submit a security deposit to open an account (you'll be required to make a refundable minimum security deposit of $49, $99 or $200).
-But while most secured cards have a credit limit equal to the amount you deposited, the Capital One® Secured Mastercard® enables you to earn a higher credit limit after five months of timely payments.
-If you don't mind putting down a higher deposit, the Discover it® Secured still offers better rewards than the Capital One® Secured Mastercard®, but MasterCard products have the added perk of being accepted at more places nationwide than most Discover cards.
-Note that to pay the Capital One® Secured Mastercard®’s security deposit you’ll need access to an authorized bank account.
+Like the Discover it® Secured, the Secured Mastercard® from Capital One requires you to submit a security deposit to open an account (you'll be required to make a refundable minimum security deposit of $49, $99 or $200).
+But while most secured cards have a credit limit equal to the amount you deposited, the Secured Mastercard® from Capital One enables you to earn a higher credit limit after five months of timely payments.
+If you don't mind putting down a higher deposit, the Discover it® Secured still offers better rewards than the Secured Mastercard® from Capital One, but MasterCard products have the added perk of being accepted at more places nationwide than most Discover cards.
+Note that to pay the Secured Mastercard® from Capital One’s security deposit you’ll need access to an authorized bank account.

 The Best Airline Credit Card for People with Bad Credit